wp-plugins/wp-gallery-custom-links/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.10.2 =
+* Added a translation for Portuguese, courtesy of Carlos Jordão (thanks!)
+* Added the U ungreedy modifier to regular expressions to attempt to resolve occasional not-easily-reproduced blank page issues
+* Tested with WordPress 4.2

 = 1.10.1 =
 * Changed javascript to queue in wp_enqueue_scripts hook instead of the all-encompassing init.